shundhammer/qdirstat/doc/Troubleshooting.md

 larger, it strictly sticks to the XDG trash specification.
-So, if you have a separate /home partition (which is strongly recommended for a lot of reasons), you cannot move a directory from /tmp to trash because that would mean to move a directory across file systems -- from /tmp/somewhere to your ~/.local/share/Trash .
+So, if you have a separate /home partition (which is strongly recommended for a lot of reasons), you cannot move a directory from /tmp to trash because that would mean to move a directory across filesystems -- from /tmp/somewhere to your ~/.local/share/Trash .

 But there is an easy workaround.
 It's described in the XDG trash spec, but here